vblagoje/auto-pr-writer/README.md

 #### `event_name`
 **Optional**
 The name of the GitHub event that triggered the workflow.
-Useful for the script to determine whether the action is run on a pull request or an issue comment event.
+Useful for the underlying Python script to determine whether the action is run on a pull request or an issue comment event.
 Defaults to github.event_name variable.

 ## Contributing